IIITLucknowSWEngg/CSITTeam014/Assignment1/SRS.md

 - <img src="nfr.png" alt="nfr compatibility matrix" width="800"/>
 -claude ai prompt : generate a  se guidelines vs NFR compatibility matrix for the following NFR's  1) performance , 2) scalability 3)security 4) availability 5)usibility

-Is there anything specific you would like me to do with this document?